sameesiddiqui/expo-docs/versions/v22.0.0/guides/using-custom-fonts.md

 import { Font } from 'expo';
 ```

 The `expo` library provides an API to access native functionality of the device from your JavaScript code. `Font` is the module that deals with font-related tasks.
 First, we must load the font from our assets directory using [`Expo.Font.loadAsync()`](../sdk/font.html#exponentfontloadasync "Expo.Font.loadAsync").
 We can do this in the [componentDidMount()](https://facebook.github.io/react/docs/component-specs.html#mounting-componentdidmount) lifecycle method of the `App` component.
-Add the following method in `App`: Now that we have the font files saved to disk and the Font SDK imported, let's add this code:
+Now that we have the font files saved to disk and the Font SDK imported, let's add this code:

 ```javascript
 export default class App extends React.Component {